Skip to main content

 Another interesting note is a series of patents filed by Terutoshi Ishige (石毛照敏).
 In November, 1975, Ishige filed a patent for a 2x2x2 puzzle with a ball shaped core and interconnected pieces [13].
 In October, 1976, Ishige filed a patent for a 3x3x3 version [14].
 In 1977, Ishige filed patents for modified versions of each puzzle that look closer to the Rubik’s Cube internal design [15, 16].

-Although the history of Rubik's Cube is complicated with various similar or matching prior patents and claims, Rubik is the one who took action to develop a working product and find a manufacturer to produce and market the cube as a product.
+Although the history of Rubik's Cube is complicated with various similar or matching prior patents and claims, Rubik is the one who took action to develop a working product and find a manufacturer to produce and market the cube.
 It is also clear that Rubik's development was of major influence.
 Rubik's Cube captivated the entire world and inspired an entirely new category of three-dimensional twisty puzzles.

 Sources and Credit